simon-ritchie/apysc/docs_src/source/circle.md

 <iframe src="static/circle_flip_x/index.html" width="150" height="150"></iframe>

+Notes: Depending on the shape of the instance, this may be difficult to tell the difference between the x and y axes interfaces.

 ## flip_y property interface example

 The `flip_y` property updates or gets the instance's flip-y (reflecting state) boolean value: